aubique/dotfiles-wsl/.github/README.md

 Pictures, Videos, Downloads, Music to a different partition (drive).

-While you allocate a distinct partition with `diskmgmt.msc`, you may find more intuitive to adapt Linux Filesystem Hierarchy standard (FHS) on it.
+While you allocate a distinct partition with `diskmgmt.msc`, you may find more intuitive to adopt Linux Filesystem Hierarchy Standard (FHS) on it.
 Then synchronize the Windows user shell folders with WSL home user folders.

 You can change user folder programmatically executing the script with interactive prompt: